Investigating the paranormal with science, technology and parapsychology

 Multiple entities appear to be urging investigators, who were conversing outside, to leave.
 Moments before, the building was secured/alarmed and the access door to the upper floor corridor was locked.

 The EVP stream contains somewhat culturally-dated expressions (for example “papa”) and foreign accents can be heard.
-In this and the prior EVP stream the name “Robert” was mentioned.
+In this and another EVP stream the name “Robert” was mentioned.

 In all expedition EVP and ITC provided ample indications of paranormal activity/events across all locations.
 Assess with high confidence that what appear to be meaningful and/or purposeful communications were heard involving direct, specific, context-relevant and phrase or sentence length responses to questions.

-Assess with moderate-to medium confidence the names of possible entities encountered across the locations are as reported, since these names were mostly obtained via ITC.
-However, subsequent expeditions can build on these findings to further identify specific possible entities.
+Assess with moderate-to-low confidence the names of possible entities encountered across the locations are as reported, since these names were mostly obtained via ITC.
+However, subsequent expeditions can build on these initial attempts.

 Audio findings cannot prove the existence of ghosts or otherwise non-corporeal bodies, or even that such entities were the source of the communications presented.
 At most they are indicative or suggestive of parnormal events, or horizons connected to such events.
 Plainly stated, these findings are not “proof” of ghosts.

-Most equipment commonly used in paranormal investigations is not shielded against EMF and RF transmissions.
+Many commonly used devices in paranormal investigations are not shielded against EMF and RF transmissions.
 It is possible such emissions are sources of artifacts in audio findings.
+This is less of an issue for professional audio equipment which is engineered for radiofrequency (RF) rejection.
 Again the directness, specificity, context-relevance and length of responses to some extent mitigate against this.

 The setting employed for the P-SB7 was 250ms “reverse sweep” mode in the AM band (530-1710 kHz).
 Hence, the device was calibrated to make four frequency steps per second.
-One should not normally expect to hear cohesive phrases or sentences at this sweep rate.
-Phrase lengths, context relevance, directness and specificity of communications would again suggest that audio findings were not mere strings of random/stray RF fragments.
+One should not normally expect to hear cohesive phrases or sentences at this sweep rate, though harmonics could make this possible.
+Again phrase lengths, context relevance, the directness and specificity of responses would suggest against all audio being stray RF fragments.

-A fundamental P-SB7 engineering problem (for which there is no workaround) involves white noise, which the device generates between frequency steps.
-This noisiness inherent in the P-SB7 complicates the interpretation of results, no matter how trained an ear one has.
-(Is one in fact hearing the perceived words and phonemes?)
+A fundamental P-SB7 engineering problem (for which there is a partial workaround) involves proprietary white noise, which the device generates between frequency steps.
+This noisiness inherent in the P-SB7 complicates interpretation of results.
+(Is one in fact really hearing the perceived words and phonemes?).
+A hardware digital noise filter could have been used to attenuate the white noise; however, this kind of capability was not available for this expedition.

 The majority of these findings have been disseminated over several months to fairly wide audiences on social networks (e.g. Twitter, Facebook, Tumblr, etc) with very favorable reviews/comments/retransmissions.
 This is an approximate indication that many can hear what has been reported.